 1 Execution site(s)

-Anna B. evokes: "When the police were drinking, they mistreated the Jews, for example, they made them go in the river in winter."
+Anna B: "When the police drank, they mistreated the Jews.
+For example, they made them go into the river in winter."
 (Witness N°444, interviewed in Yeremichi, on May 01, 2011)

-Yeremichi is a village located 50 kilometers northeast of Baranovichi.
-Just prior to the German invasion, the village had some 700 inhabitants, of which about 100 were Jewish.
+Yeremichi is a village located 50 km northeast of Baranovichi.
+Just prior to the German invasion, the village had some 700 inhabitants, of which circa.
+100 were Jewish.
 The village was under German occupation from 1941 to 1944.

 Do you have additional information regarding a village that you would like to share with Yahad ?

 Please contact us at firstname.lastname@example.org

 or by calling Yahad – In Unum at +33 (0) 1 53 20 13 17